tech-sushant/mcp-server/README.md

 ## 📖 Overview
 Enable every developer and tester in your team, whether they are testing manually, starting their automation journey, or scaling test automation.
-BrowserStack MCP Server allows you to use our cutting-edge [Test Platform](https://www.browserstack.com/test-platform) directly from your favorite AI tools.
+BrowserStack MCP Server allows you to use our cutting-edge [Test Platform](https://www.browserstack.com/test-platform) directly from your favourite AI tools.

 ### Why BrowserStack ?